-practices) practical) K12.
-Understand the regulatory S5.
-Be able to draw up C2.
-Draw up and issue requirements for local rules and appropriate local rules suitable local rules for a procedures. and safety procedures for a range of practice and supervise their applications. implementation.
-K13.
-Understand the regulatory S6.
-Be able to carry out requirements for workplace measurements using C3.
-Carry out a programme monitoring. dose rate and of workplace monitoring: contamination monitors.
-The selection and K14.
+Knowledge (facts, principles, theories, Skills (cognitive & Competence practices) practical) 62 D K12.
+Understand the regulatory requirements for local rules and S5.
+Be able to draw up appropriate local rules C2.
+Draw up and issue suitable local rules for a procedures. and safety procedures suitable local fules for a procedures. and survey procedures for a range of practice and supervise their applications. implementation.
+K12 Understand the regulatory S6.
+Be able to carry out K13.
+Understand the regulatory requirements for workplace measurements using C3.
+Carry out a programme monitoring. dose rate and of workplace monitoring: contamination monitors. - The selection and K14.
 Be aware of the different types of use suitable monitoring equipment that are S7.
-Be able to interpret radiation monitors available for the measurements of the monitoring results Interpretation of dose rate and surface contamination for comparison with the results monitoring, and the advantages and relevant criteria.
-Associated record limitations of each type of monitor. keeping K15.
+Be able to interpret radiation monitors available for the measurements of dose rate and surface contamination the monitoring results Interpretation of results monitoring, and the advantages and for comparison with the relevant criteria.
+Associated record limitations of each type of monitor. relevant entena. keeping K15.
 Understand the regulatory requirements for source accountancy.
 C4.
 Maintain suitable records of the sources of radiation at the practice.
 K16.
-Know the required safety and - warning systems for the radiation C5.
+Know the required safety and radiation at the practice. warning systems for the radiation C5.
 Carry out periodic equipment in use at the premises and assessments of safety and understand the testing criteria and warning systems. safety standards for these systems.
 C6.
 Oversee the K17.
 Understand the regulatory S8.
 Select the maintenance of a health requirements for health surveillance appropriate dosimeter surveillance programme. and personal monitoring. for different types of Select suitable personal K18.
-Be aware of the different types of radiation. dosimeters for the radiation personal dosimeter available and their practice. suitability for different types of Provide suitable dosimeters radiation. to the persons working with K19.
+Be aware of the different types of radiation. dosimeters for the radiation personal dosimeter available and their practice. suitability for different types of radiation.
+Provide suitable dosimeters to the persons working with K19.
 Understand the national radiation and keep requirements for the maintenance of appropriate dosimetry dose records. records.
 Review dose records and K20.
 Understand the emergency S9.
-Be able to draw up initiate remedial action. response arrangements in place at the emergency response practice and the RPO's role in these arrangements for a C7.
+Be able to draw up initiate remedial action. response arrangements in place at the practice and the RPO's role in these emergency response arrangements for a C7.
 Draw up emergency arrangements. range of common response plans for the K21.
 Understand the regulatory applications practice in collaboration requirements for emergency response with the RPE. arrangements including any Implement the emergency requirement for the periodic response plans. rehearsing of these arrangements.
 S10.
 Draw up shielding C8.
 Liaise with the RPE in the and safety & warning specification of safety K22.
 Be aware of general design and system requirements for systems and procedures for safety principles for a range of common practices. new installations. common practices.